ashwanikhemani/mysql_python/README.md

 # mysql_python
-Connect to mysql and fetch data using python
+Fetch data from mysql using python and create users on Intercom.